honeydew-sc/honeydew-ng/docs/reference/all-rules.md

 | birthdate  | 03-15-1998         |
 | postalCode | 30305              |
 | country    | United States      |

+After encoding the data with the same `.jar` that Quality Health will be using, Honeydew will redirect you to the proper `/register` page with the encrypted user info in the URL.

 ### Given I am registering an encrypted user at (.\*)